By Sara Dickison Taylor

 There were several other children with Emily’s type of leukemia receiving treatment at the same time – including one family we met while she was an inpatient at Children’s Hospital Boston.
 We became their touchstone as Emily was further along in treatment than their son.
 When they saw us, they were able to think “Oh, wait, it’s going to get better.”
 It felt good to be their beacon of light on the other side of the fence.

 Emily’s treatment ended in July 2010, and she’s doing great.
 We came full circle last summer, when we got together with another Friday family whose son is the same age as Emily.
 Knowing what these two kids had been through, we were overjoyed to see them playing and hanging out like two regular 9-year-olds.

 Our time at the Jimmy Fund Clinic showed us that cancer can bring together people who ordinarily may have little in common.
 We found unexpected friendships and the consolation of being woven into a community of other families who shared difficult circumstances.
 The experience lightened our burden and really made us feel that at the end of the day, in the midst of hardship, things were going to be OK.

-Sara Dickison Taylor is a co-chair of the pediatric Patient and Family Advisory Council at Dana-Farber/Children’s Hospital Cancer Center.
+Sara Dickison Taylor is a co-chair of the pediatric Patient and Family Advisory Council at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center.
 Today, Emily is 9 years old and cancer free.